at Emory University, Rollins School of Public Health

 Cameron is a graduate assistant working with the R-IV PHTC central office.
 Prior to joining R-IV, Cameron spent two years as an epidemiologist in the CDC’s Public Health Associate program and one year as a Program Assistant at the Carter Center.
 She is now assisting R-IV with data management, research, training logistics, and communications.
 Cameron is an MPH candidate at the Rollins School of Public Health at Emory University.

-Cidney is a graduate assistant working at the R-IV PHTC Central Office.
-As a graduate assistant, Cidney supports many program activities including training events, needs assessments, evaluation, and communications.
-She hold a BA in Anthropology and Global Health from Emory University.
-Cidney is currently an MPH candidate at the Rollins School of Public Health of Emory University.
+Symone is a graduate assistant working at the R-IV PHTC Central Office.
+As a graduate assistant, Symone supports many program activities including training events, needs assessments, evaluation, and communications.
+She holds a Bachelor of Science in Health Promotion & Behavior from the University of Georgia.
+Symone is currently an MPH candidate at the Rollins School of Public Health of Emory University.